intunist/nnsvs-english-support/PHONEMES.md

+### NOTICE
+By using all OR ANY PART of this HED file you MUST follow our license at https://github.com/DYVAUX/nnsvs-english-support/blob/main/LICENSE.md
+This includes using parts of our work in yours.
+If you have questions about the license please contact us.
+We should not have to include this notice in our files but bad actors had forced our hand.
+___
 This is a list of the currently supported phonemes, examples, and other various notes.

 This phoneme set **covers all English phonetic sounds across ALL dialects**, utilizing NNSVS's phoneme context.
 No new phonemes will be added as they will not improve the phoneme set or model capability regardless of dialect.